-Pursuant to CSSF Circular 14/592, the Fund may use efficient portfolio management techniques.
+Pursuant to CSSF Circular 14/592, the respective sub-fund may use efficient portfolio management techniques.
 This includes all forms of derivative transactions, securities lending and repurchase agreements.

 Such techniques and instruments are used in accordance with legal requirements.
-These techniques and instruments are used in the best interests of the Fund.
+These techniques and instruments are used in the best interests of the sub-funds.
 The corresponding risk information is explained in the Prospectus in the chapter: Risk Information.
-Details of the direct and indirect costs and fees in connection with these efficient portfolio management techniques and instruments can be found in Section 14: Costs.
-This means that the Fund receives all income related to such techniques and instruments, after deduction of the direct and indirect costs described in the Prospectus and Management Regulations.
+Details of the direct and indirect costs and fees in connection with these efficient portfolio management techniques and instruments can be found in Section 14: Charges.
+This means that the sub-fund receives all income related to such techniques and instruments, after deduction of the direct and indirect costs described in the Prospectus and Management Regulations.